 You assign flow records to the PerfMon policy map.
 An RTP type flow record is used for audio and video traffic classes, and a TCP type flow record is used for other traffic types.
-It is recommended to use the predefined flow records default-tcp and default-rtp.
-An example of the PerfMon cache using a predefined record is shown in the following figure.
+It is recommended you use the predefined flow records default-tcp and default-rtp.
+PerfMon Monitoring